Congratulations on your recent admission to the USC Thornton School of Music!

 Specific dates and times for most items will be provided after May 1 to students who accept the offer of admission.

-- Thornton Orientation and Registration (online) – August 2025, specific date and time TBA
+- Thornton Orientation and Registration (online) – August 2026, specific date and time TBA.

-- Orientation and registration information will be provided to new students in July so they can prepare for orientation and registration sessions which will take place in August.
+- Information about orientation and registration will be provided to new students in July so they can prepare for orientation and registration sessions which will take place online in August.

 - The full academic calendar can be found on the USC website.